 Photographs of our twin daughters, once a week, every week, this 2014.

-These photographs were all taken through my phone camera, because as always we didn’t have enough hands to carry a bulky DSLR around.
+These photographs were all taken through my phone camera because, obviously, these days we don’t have enough hands to carry a bulky DSLR around.
 Just the same, I’m happy with these blurry, grainy, imperfect remembrances of those perfect moments.
 Definitely for keeps.

-So.. this project has been good for me.
+So.. more than just a pile of photographs, this project has been good for me.

 I only wanted to preserve memories for Dawn and Rain, but in the process, this project gained me more than just a pile of photographs.
 I discovered that taking photographs of them has become an instant pick-me-upper, especially when bedtime routines are dragging on way too long, or we’re having a rough week.